Auto Insurance in Houston, TX (The Complete Guide)

 The level of coverage you choose for your vehicles depends on how much protection you need and how much personal liability you’re comfortable with assuming.
 Shop around.
 Having a high level of coverage doesn’t necessarily mean you have to pay a high premium.

-Fair or unfair, your credit history heavily affects the quality of auto insurance rates you receive in many states.
+Fair or unfair, credit affects your auto insurance rates you receive in many states.
 Texas happens to be one of those states where credit history is among the leading risk factors considered by the actuaries at insurance companies.

 |Company||Good Credit||Fair Credit||Poor Credit||Average|